MobileHCI: History

 Audience in the main hall of MobileHCI 2008.

-The MobileHCI series started in 1998 as a stand-alone Workshop on Human Computer Interaction with Mobile Devices organized by Chris Johnson and held at the University of Glasgow.
-In the following year the workshop was held in conjunction with the Interact conference and was organized by Stephen Brewster and Mark Dunlop.
-In 2001 MobileHCI was again organized by Brewster and Dunlop in association with a major conference.
-This was in conjunction with IHM-HCI in Lille, France.
+The MobileHCI series started in 1998 as a stand-alone Workshop on Human Computer Interaction with Mobile Devices held at the University of Glasgow.
+In the following year the workshop was held in conjunction with the Interact conference.

-In 2002, MobileHCI was held independently from an associated conference as a stand-alone symposium in Pisa, Italy, organized by Fabio Paternò.
-In 2003 the conference was organized by Luca Chittaro in Udine, Italy.
-In 2004 it was again organized by Brewster and Dunlop, this time at the University of Strathclyde.
+In 2002, MobileHCI was held independently from an associated conference as a stand-alone symposium in Pisa, Italy.
+In 2003 the conference was held in Udine, Italy.
+In 2004 it was held at the University of Strathclyde.
 In the following years the conference took place in Austria, Finland, and Singapore.
-MobileHCI 2008 has been organized by Henri Ter Hofte from the Telematica Instituut in the Netherlands.

 For 2008 the conference's steering committee agreed to award a prize for the most influential paper published at MobileHCI ten years ago.
-The price should recognises the longevity of impact papers from the first MobileHCI have had on the research community.
+The prize recognises the longevity of impact papers from the first MobileHCI have had on the research community.
 The 2008 prize was awarded to Keith Cheverst for the paper Exploiting Context in HCI Design for Mobile Systems written together with Tom Rodden, Nigel Davies, and Alan Dix.

-MobileHCI 2009 was organised by Fraunhofer FIT and University of Siegen, in cooperation with ACM SIGCHI and ACM SIGMOBILE.
-The general chair was Prof. Dr. Reinhard Oppermann from Fraunhofer Society FIT, and the program chairs were Dr. Markus Eisenhauer, Prof. Dr. Matthias Jarke, and Prof. Dr. Volker Wulf.
+MobileHCI 2009 was held by Fraunhofer FIT and University of Siegen, in cooperation with ACM SIGCHI and ACM SIGMOBILE.
 The 2009 prize for the most influential paper from ten years ago was awarded to Albrecht Schmidt for his paper Implicit human-computer interaction through context.
-The acceptance rate was 24.2% for full papers and 18.5% for short papers.